vznncv/mbed-os-stm32-spi-3-wire-demo/README.md

 The demo project performs some data transmission tests from `MOSI` to `MISO` pins directly to check SPI in 16 bit mode.
 The test results are printed to stdout as table.

+## base demo

+This demo has the same configuration like *4-wire demo (16-bit mode)* and is designed to check SPI output with any logic analyzer device.